 Human papillomavirus (HPV) is a sexually transmitted disease (STD).
 It can cause

-in the cervix that can result in cervical cancer.
-It can also lead to cancer in other
+and changes in the cervix that can result in cervical cancer.
+It can also lead to

 vulva, and throat.
 Recent research suggests it may even be linked to cardiovascular

 disease in women.